 Squeaky Clean Sound

-To put this in a simple way: Let fans see your art, not your workshop.
+To put this simply: Let fans see your art, not your workshop.

 It’s easy to jump the gun as a creator and leave loose ends undone in the name of getting your song out there sooner.